crcn/plugin.js/README.md

 ### exports.require

-Dependencies for the given haba.
+Dependencies for the given plugin.
 This is checked once `haba.call`, or `haba.init` is invoked.
 An exception is thrown if there are any missing dependencies.

 ```javascript